qupath/qupath-docs/docs/deep/gpu.md

 Or a version that lacks GPU support.

 The resulting errors can be obscure, confusing, and hard to debug.
+These docs try to spare you a lot of pain and guesswork.

 ## Which versions do I need?